neufieldrobotics/simple_vslam/README.md

-# simple_vslam
+# simple_vslam metashape_pts

-simple_vslam is a python based implementation of visual slam using opencv.
+This branch metashape_pts is intended as a test for stability and accuracy of the gtsam / isam2 implementation.
+It uses feature pts exported from an aligned metashape project.

 ## Prerequisites
 The following python packages are required to run this code:
   - opencv